 As we deepen our knowledge about topics, we are forced to specialize in certain areas.
 No one can possibly know everything there is to know about medicine, science, and for our purposes: security technology.
 For this reason, there are experts in this field who dedicate years to learning the finer points and details pertinent to the security industry.

 Therefore, we cannot expect the public to fully understand the differences and nuanced definitions of “end-to-end encryption”, “device privacy”, and “device security”.
-Sadly, advertisers frequently leverage this lack of knowledge and use it against consumers.
-By appealing to customers’ fears and misunderstandings of security on devices, advertisers have created justified mistrust in the average device user.
+Sadly, advertisers of companies frequently leverage this lack of knowledge and use it against consumers.
+By appealing to customers’ fears and misunderstandings of security on devices, advertisers have created justified mistrust for the average device user duping them to believe they are fully protected.
+We believe paying for a product you can get for free and still have security exposure is simply foolish.

 Ghost is one of the few companies that can honestly claim to provide complete device security.
 In fact, security is one of our biggest goals when it comes to our devices, and we strive to provide protection against every possible threat.